top of page

 oceemlab.jpg

-The GOFAR project focus on studying the evolution of stress, deformation, and pore fluid behavior along the Gofar mid-ocean ridge transform fault system in the East Pacific Rise.
-During a six weeks cruise in early 2022 (4CASTGofar), we collected seafloor MT/CSEM and towed receiver CSEM data along five towlines across the Gofar system.
-Two-dimensional CSEM inversion models will image the subsurface electrical resistivity from which we can derive the porosity of the crust.
-By mapping porosity variations throughout the Gofar damage zone of primary seismicity and a barrier zone that inhibits rupture propagation, we will investigate the role of fluids in Gofar’s quasi-periodic seismic cycle.
+In this GOFAR project, we aim to study the evolution of stress, deformation, and pore fluid behavior along the Gofar OTF system located along the EPR.
+During a six-week cruise in early 2022, we collected seafloor MT/CSEM and towed receiver CSEM data along five towlines across the Gofar system.
+Two-dimensional CSEM inversion models will image the subsurface electrical resistivity from which we derive the porosity of the crust.
+By mapping porosity variations throughout the Gofar damage zone of primary seismicity and a barrier zone that inhibits rupture propagation, we can better understand the role of fluids in Gofar’s quasi-periodic seismic cycle.

 oceemlabnew.jpg